Program of Studies 2026-2027 » Art

 1 Credit Grades 10-12

-In this course students will study and apply a variety of painting techniques.
-Using watercolors and acrylic paints, they are encouraged to explore and experiment on projects ranging from landscapes to canvas paintings and mural designs.
+In this course, students will study and apply a variety of acrylic painting techniques.
+Students are encouraged to explore and experiment with projects ranging from landscapes, portraits, and mural designs.
 Students will also study paintings from art history and the contemporary art world.
 Grading includes projects, critiques, and written assessments.

 Pottery 1619